trailofbits/empirehacking.nyc/archive.md

 You could be listed here!
 [Submit your talk now](/about/#speak-at-a-meetup).

+## June 2020

+### Detecting transaction displacement attacks with Manticore
+In a transaction displacement attack, an attacker inserts their transaction ahead of a legitimate one, to steal rewards associated with the legitimate transaction.
+Transaction displacement attacks can be subtle, and designing a smart contract API that avoids them is not easy.
+This talk will describe recent work on a displacement attack detector for Manticore, Trail of Bits' symbolic execution tool.
+Sam Moelius is a security engineer at Trail of Bits.

+### Language-Based Reverse Engineering: a Vision for the Future
+Reverse engineering, vulnerability hunting, and exploit development all require a large amount of logical reasoning alongside application-specific (e.g., protocol) understanding.
+Program analyses should perform logical reasoning for us.
+But applying that logical reasoning alongside the application-specific reasoning is challenging in practice.
+This is because analysis tools (such as pointer analyses, etc..) often use complex models built on the idea that require expert understanding (such as abstract interpretation).
+Thus, such an approach requires expert security understanding, application-specific (e.g., protocol), and the ability to re-engineer analysis tools.
+In this talk, I will share a broad vision for language-based reverse engineering, a paradigm that uses language-based techniques to describe exploits in a way that allows leveraging these tools without building custom program analyses from the ground up.
+I will describe several concrete examples involving declarative programming and symbolic execution.
+Kristopher Micinski is an assistant professor at Syracuse University.

 ## April 2020

 ### Enarx - Secured, Attested Execution on Any Cloud